Controllers

 }

-class.
-This is the base controller class provided by Leaf MVC, Leaf API or Skeleton.
-It contains serves as the parent class for all your application's controllers.
+You can see that the controller extends the App\Controllers\Controller class.
+This is the base controller class provided by Leaf MVC and Leaf API.
+It is the parent class for all your application's controllers and serves as a place to put shared logic.

 Defining Controllers